TRENDMizzou/TREND-manual/doc/manual/GUI.md

 images) can be resized to make it smaller by skipping frames of the movie and setting the parameters `compress` and `sparsity` according to the [manual](./manual.md).
 TREND can select a certain portion of a movie by setting `starttime` and `endtime` parameters.
-The number format for setting start and end time can either be floating point numbers of seconds (e.g. `0.2`), or `hh:mm:ss.ff`, such as `00:03:05.00`.
+The numberic format for setting the start and end time can either be floating point numbers of seconds (e.g. `0.2`), or `hh:mm:ss.ff`, such as `00:03:05.00`.
 The default values for the `starttime` and `endtime` are `0.0` and `end`, which do not trim the movie.